 You might have wondered if your addiction has impacted your children.
-Well wonder no more.
-Of course it has!
+Well, wonder no more.
+Of course, it has!
 To what degree, depends on their individual experience.
 If your children are young, you may not see the effects for years.
-If they’re older, chances are, you’ll see behavioural and mood changes, immediately.
+If they’re older, chances are, you’ll see behavioral and mood changes, immediately.

 No matter what age your children are, below are 5 things you can do to improve your relationship, once you’ve completed treatment.

 Your body language and tone, speak volumes.
 Ninety-three percent of communication is through non-verbal cues.
 Pay attention to the tone of your voice, your facial expressions, and your posture.
 Check out your children’s body language, too.
 What is it telling you?
 Our children don’t listen to what we say, they watch, what we do.
 Are your words and actions, congruent?
 Kids, who grow up with addiction, may be traumatized.
 You might be unaware of how deeply affected they’ve been, by your behavior.
 Learn to make being around you, safe, for them.
 Don’t use your kids, as a sponsor.
 Children should not be involved in adult issues or marital problems.
 Spend time with your children.
 Learn what activities they like to participate, in.
 Go to the park.
 Play ball.
 Colour pictures, or draw hearts and rainbows.
 Building a healthy relationship with your kids takes time.
 Go slow, relax and have fun.

 2. Watch your expectations.